WebOfTrustInfo/rwot11-the-hague/final-documents/identifier-binding.md

 readable while maintaining their intended meaning.

-The conceptual use case is one in which Bob offers the course called
+The conceptual use case is one in which Bob offers the course called "Making Logic Arguments Stick".
-\"Making Logic Arguments Stick\".
 As a prerequisite for the course, students must have mastered [Second Order Logic](https://en.wikipedia.org/wiki/Second-order_logic), which they can prove by presenting a **VC** that is **issued** by Ivan (the teacher or